-Auckland Community Accounting Project
+Auckland Community Accounting

-In late 2016 the Department of Internal Affairs and Foundation North along with Professor Laswad approached ANCAD to introduce Community Accounting to Auckland.
-ANCAD applied for funding for the project and was successful in obtaining funding from both DIA and Foundation North.
+In late 2016 the Department of Internal Affairs and Foundation North along with Professor Laswad approached Auckland North Community and Development (ANCAD) to introduce Community Accounting to Auckland.
+ANCAD applied for funding and was successful in obtaining funding from both DIA and Foundation North.

 In August 2017 an Auckland Project Manager was appointed.
 The Auckland Community Accounting Project was officially launched with a presentation to students at Massey University on the 29th September 2017.
-Also in attendance were representatives from the various partners involved in the project including Auckland Council, Department of Internal Affairs, Charities Services, ANCAD, Massey University, Chartered Accountants Australia and New Zealand, Foundation North and RSM Accountants.
+Also in attendance were representatives from the various partners including Foundation North, Department of Internal Affairs, Charities Services, ANCAD, Massey University, Chartered Accountants Australia and New Zealand, Auckland Council, RSM Accountants.

 Auckland Community Accounting brings three parties together — accountancy students, chartered accountants and not for profits — to assist the not for profits in financial matters.

-Contact: Geoff Andrews — Programme Coordinator: email@example.com
+Contact: Geoff Andrews — Project Manager

 |ACAP flyer||205.11 KB|